daochenzha/data-centric-AI/README.md

 ## Why Data-centric AI?
 <img width="800" src="./imgs/motivation.png" alt="motivation" />

-We give two motivating examples to highlight the central role of data in AI.
+Two motivating examples of GPT models highlight the central role of data in AI.
 *   On the left, large and high-quality training data are the driving force of recent successes of GPT models, while model architectures remain similar, except for more model weights.
 *   On the right, when the model becomes sufficiently powerful, we only need to engineer prompts (inference data) to accomplish our objectives, with the model being fixed.

+Another example is [Segment Anything](https://arxiv.org/abs/2304.02643), a foundation model for computer vision.
+The core of training Segment Anything lies in the large amount of annotated data, containing more than 1 billion masks, which is 400 times larger than existing segmentation datasets.

 ## What is the Data-centric AI Framework?
 <img width="800" src="./imgs/framework.png" alt="framework" />